Drug Lord Juan Hernández Is FREE: "This is the Be Best Christmas ever!"

 The Hernández pardon — it was a huge mystery.

-Then, there was Hernández on Monday night, free as a jaybird — this in spite of the overwhelming evidence presented against him in court — eyewitnesses who testified to the payment of millions in bribes and cartel ledgers that bore Hernández’s initials throughout.
-Then there were the intercepted phone calls Hernández had made with MS-13 gang leaders, in which the best drug routes and logistics for handing over money were discussed.
-Then there was evidence that Hernández had used Honduran military troops and police to protect traffickers as they wended their way through his country.
+Then, like a miracle, Hernández was released on Monday night.
+He was free as a jaybird — this in spite of the overwhelming evidence presented against him in court — credible eyewitnesses who testified to the payment of millions in bribes and cartel ledgers that bore Hernández’s initials throughout.
+And let’s not forget the intercepted phone calls Hernández had made with MS-13 gang leaders in which the best drug routes and logistics for handing over money were discussed.
+Also damning: evidence pointing to Hernández having used Honduran military troops and police to protect traffickers as they wended their way through his country.
 At the end of the three-week trial, Hernández was convicted of drug trafficking and weapons conspiracy.
 The jury rendered a unanimous verdict; there was no doubt as to his guilt.
 Hernández was known to be a central figure in the pipeline through which illegal drugs flowed into the United States.

 That should have been the end of the story.
 But it was not.

-JOH provided protection for traffickers: “the largest and most violent drug traffickers who testified at this trial [Tony Hernández’s trial] were protected by this defendant.”
-In referring to Tony, Bove linked this corruption to the Honduran President’s office [Juan Orlando Hernández].
+The Hernández brothers provided protection for traffickers.
+Regarding pivotal witnesses, Bove said: “The largest and most violent drug traffickers who testified at this trial [Tony Hernández’s] were protected by this defendant.”
+In other words, they had every reason to lie on his behalf, which they did not do.
+In referring to Tony, Bove linked this corruption in Tony’s trial to the Honduran President’s office [held by Juan Orlando Hernández, Tony’s brother].

-Bove made clear that the defendant “smothered Honduras in corruption,” which enabled drug trafficking, and that the military was deployed to protect drug turf, and the national police used to murder rivals.
+Bove made clear that the defendant [Tony] “smothered Honduras in corruption,” which enabled drug trafficking, and that the military was deployed to protect drug turf, and the national police used to murder rivals.
+Deploying the military and the national police — those actions were within Juan Orlando Hernández’s jurisdiction.

-Bove explained a process whereby drug traffickers connected to the Honduran government [of which JOH was president] could access radar information that allowed them to guide drug planes and boats, and that would warn them of military operations.
+Bove explained a process whereby drug traffickers connected to the Honduran government [of which JOH was president] were allowed access to radar information that helped provide safe passage for drug planes and boats, and would warn the cartels of military operations.

-Bove emphasized the large scale of Honduras’s government-endorsed drug operation and noted that for almost 15 years the “defendant ravaged his country... to send a tidal wave of cocaine to the United States.”
-Bove emphasized that those who challenged the Hernández operation were murdered.
+Throughout Tony’s trial, Bove emphasized the large scale of the Honduran government-endorsed drug operation and noted that for almost 15 years the “defendant ravaged his country... to send a tidal wave of cocaine to the United States.”
+Bove emphasized that those who challenged the Hernández brothers’ operation were murdered.

 Surely, these facts, as stated by Trump’s own wingman, weaken significantly Leavitt’s argument of Juan Hernández’s political persecution and a Biden conspiracy.
-Emil Bove III was, and remains, one of the president’s own.
+In addition, they bolster the argument that Juan Orlando Hernández should have remained at USP Hazelton for the remainder of his life.
+Though Emil Bove’s most significant accomplishment of his career, that of bringing down the Hernández brothers, had been denigrated by the Trump administration, Bove remains, to this day, one of the president’s own.

-And even if the Hernández investigation and indictment had been politically driven, Leavitt failed in explaining what the motive might have been.
+And if, hypothetically, the Hernández investigation and indictment had been politically driven, Karoline Leavitt has failed to explain the exact motive for these trials.
 What purpose did it serve for Biden to bring down the former president of Honduras, a tiny country whose population is the size of New York City?
-Purportedly, Biden’s values didn’t align with Hernández’s, but even if that were the case, who cares?
-Why would anyone (i.e., Biden) go after a president who is no longer in power, and from a country whose policies only minimally impact the United States?
+Purportedly, Biden’s values didn’t align with Hernández’s.
+But, even if that were the case, who cares?
+Why would anyone (i.e., Biden) go after a president who is no longer in power, and who is from a country whose policies only minimally impact the United States?

 The only logical reason to go after Hernández: he was a major player in the drug trafficking emanating from Central America.
 We’re talking about mountains of illicit drugs that were landing in the United States.